minimaxir/hacker-news-undocumented/README.md

 ### Thin Black Bar

-Occasionally, there will be a thin black bar at the top of the top bar, in memoriam of a significant figure in the tech/science community dying.
+Occasionally, there will be a thin black bar at the top of the top bar, placed in memoriam of a significant figure in the tech/science community dying.
 A Hacker News submission about the death will usually be at the top of the front page at that time.

 ## Behaviors

 ### Implicit Downranking of Politics

 The Guidelines state that _most_ political discussion is _probably_ off-topic.
 However, the line between technology and politics is blurred, especially as of recently.
-Most tech related submissions with a hint of political partisanship will quickly be flagged to death by users (or die a slow death due to the inevitable flame war).
+Most tech related submissions with excessive political partisanship will quickly be flagged to death by users (or die a slow death due to the inevitable flame war).

 ### Implicit Downranking of Topics Around Diversity and Inclusion